LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_huawei.md

 1. Visit [Huawei's official unlocking website](http://emui.huawei.com/en/plugin/unlock/index), you'll be asked to login first.
 2. Follow the instructions and get your unlock password.
 3. Connect your device to your PC via USB.
-4. Open a terminal on the PC and boot the device to fastboot mode by typing:
+4. On the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window, and type:

         adb reboot bootloader